uber/h3-py/readme.md

 Browse [a collection of example notebooks](https://github.com/uber/h3-py-notebooks), and if you have examples or visualizations of your own, please feel free to contribute!

-We also have a simple
+We also have an introductory
 [walkthrough of the API](https://nbviewer.jupyter.org/github/uber/h3-py-notebooks/blob/master/notebooks/usage.ipynb).